tcarette/ASP-HS/README.md

 Automatically submit jobs executing various programs if the necessary input files are ok.
 Requested ressources are set as linear functions of the total number of CSF in the .c list.
 * argument 1: label for the calculation (also used for the WORK directory)

+### Table_generators/*

+Self explanatory names.
+No argument needed.
+See headers to edit.